-This project is being led by Professor Alan Andersen from Charles Darwin University (CDU).
-Professor Andersen is being assisted by researchers from CDU, the Supervising Scientist Branch of the Department of Agriculture, Water and the Environment, the Northern Territory Government and Energy Resources of Australia Ltd.
+This project was led by Professor Alan Andersen from Charles Darwin University (CDU).
+Professor Andersen was assisted by researchers from CDU, the Supervising Scientist Branch of the Department of Agriculture, Water and the Environment, the Northern Territory Government’s Department of Environment, Parks and Water Security and Energy Resources of Australia Ltd.

 Alan Andersen, Charles Darwin University